JackieDev/music-shop-http4s-kafka-app/README.md

 Clone this repo locally

-Install Postgres with a DB GUI application like DBeaver: https://dbeaver.io/
+Install Postgres and a DB GUI application like DBeaver: https://dbeaver.io/

 Create a postgres database: